What is Ziflow?

-Marketing teams have traditionally relied on email and/or hardcopy printouts to manage review and approval of marketing content.
-Those methods are no longer appropriate in an environment with increasing volumes of content, multiple stakeholders (internal and external), shrinking timeframes and within rigorous compliance frameworks.
+Marketing teams have traditionally relied on email and/or hardcopy printouts to manage the review and approval of marketing content.
+Those methods are no longer appropriate in an environment with increasing volumes of content, multiple stakeholders (internal and external), shrinking timeframes and rigorous compliance frameworks.
 Email simply doesn't scale.

 We have therefore focused on streamlining, and automating where possible, the actions and processes related to providing feedback in the creative process.
-Combining our markup tools with our intuitive commenting capabilities results in more clarity and context, which drives creative assets being delivered faster with higher quality.
+Combining our markup tools with our intuitive commenting capabilities, results in more clarity and context, which drives creative assets being delivered faster and with higher quality.

 What is Online Proofing?

 Online proofing software, often synonymous with "review and approval software", allows marketers to more easily share and collect feedback.
 They are positioned as improvements over traditional ad-hoc methods such as email, printouts or hallway conversations.
 The primary advantage that online proofing has over those traditional methods is the centralization of feedback in a single location and the increased precision/effectiveness of feedback.

 How Does Online Proofing Work?

-It all starts with a piece of content - a design file, a PDF, web page, an image, etc. Files are uploaded to a secure server and then shared with a specific set of individuals.
+It all starts with a piece of content - a design file, PDF, web page, image, etc. Files are uploaded to a secure server and then shared with a specific set of individuals.
 Settings can be leveraged to secure the proof to only known and authenticated reviewers.
 When setting up the review group, the proof owner can also identify those team members with decision-making roles so that decisions can be documented - a fundamental requirement for pushing projects to next steps.

 Once a proof has been created and the reviewers identified, team members are notified and are able to access the proof via their browser.
 This ensures that all team members are reviewing the same content in the same context; there are no risks of file types not being compatible, resolutions causing issues or file access excluding team members.